duartegroup/metallicious/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to metallicious's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**metallicious** (/lu'make/) is an automated tool for creating force fields for metal-containing systems with a covalent model of the metal.
+By utilizing a library of templates, Metallicious identifies the template that matches the metal site in the structure.
+It copies the bonded parameters from the template and performs charge redistribution to account for charge transfer.
+In cases where no suitable template is found, Metallicious automatically performs parameterization.

 .. note::